Grace period for nonnative species ends July 28

 As part of the new rules, pet owners have 90 days from the effective date to apply for a no-cost permit and mark their pets with a Passive Integrated Transponder (PIT) tag, also known as a microchip.
 The 90-day grace period ends July 28.
 A 180-day grace period to upgrade any outdoor caging for Prohibited species ends Oct.
 26.

 More than 500 nonnative species have been reported in Florida, according to the Florida Fish and Wildlife Conservation Commission.
-Approximately 80% of these species were introduced via the live animal trade, with more than 130 established in Florida, meaning they are reproducing in the wild.
-Since most nonnative fish and wildlife find their way into Florida’s habitats through escape or release from the live animal trade, it is important to create regulations to prevent high-risk nonnative wildlife from becoming introduced or further established in Florida’s environment.
+Approximately 80% of these species were introduced via the live animal trade, with more than 130 established in Florida and reproducing in the wild.

-In addition, “Persons or businesses in possession of the newly listed Prohibited reptiles for commercial sale use have until July 28, 2021, to liquidate their inventory in Florida.
-These species may not be possessed for commercial sale purposes in Florida after July 28, 2021, except green iguanas or tegus possessed by qualifying entities under a limited exception commercial use permit,” according to the FWC.

 More details on the new rules can be found at MyFWC.com/ReptileRule.